Elizabeth Warren Fast Facts

 April 22, 2014 - Warren's memoir, "A Fighting Chance," is published.

-November 13, 2014 - Senate Majority Leader Reid taps Warren to join his leadership team.
+November 13, 2014 - Reid taps Warren to join his leadership team.

 December 15, 2014 - In an interview with NPR's Steve Inskeep, Warren repeats four times that she is not running for president in 2016.

 June 2, 2015 - Warren writes a scathing letter to Mary Jo White, the head of the Securities and Exchange Commission (SEC), saying "I am disappointed by the significant gap between the promises you made during and shortly after your confirmation and your performance as SEC Chair."
-In a statement released in 2013, Senator Warren said that "the SEC needs to be a tough watchdog for the American people."
+In a statement released in 2013, Warren said that "the SEC needs to be a tough watchdog for the American people."

 February 7, 2017 - During a debate on the nomination of Jeff Sessions as US attorney general.
 Senate Republicans vote to rebuke Warren as she reads a letter that Coretta Scott King wrote in 1986 criticizing Sessions.